SixArm/sixarm_ruby_ramp/README.md

 ## Enumerable

 * cartesian_product: return an array of all possible ordered tuples from arrays.
-* hash_by: convert the array to a hash by mapping each item to a key=>value pair.
+* hash_by: convert the object to a hash by mapping each item to a key=>value pair.
-* index_by: convert the array to a hash by mapping each ite to a key=>item pair.
+* index_by: convert the object to a hash by mapping each item to a key=>item pair.
 * join: forwards to self.to_a.join
+* to_h: convert the object to a hash by mapping each item to a key=>value pair.
+* to_h_merge: convert the object to a hash by mapping each item to a key=>value pair, merging any duplicate keys.
 * map_id: return the id of an Enumerable object; *requires* that the object respond to an 'id' message
 * map_to_a, map_to_f, map_to_i, map_to_s, map_to_sym: convert each object to a specific type by calling its respective method to_a, to_i, to_f, to_s, to_sym
 * map_with_index: for each item, yield to a block with the item and its incrementing index